Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 ```
 ## 3. Visualizing the data

-First execute the script [HiCtool_normalization_visualization.py](/tutorial/HiCtool_normalization_visualization.py) in the Python or iPython console:
+To plot the contact maps, first execute the script [HiCtool_normalization_visualization.py](/tutorial/HiCtool_normalization_visualization.py) in the Python or iPython console:
 ```Python
 execfile('HiCtool_normalization_visualization.py')
 ```
 ### 3.1.
 Visualizing the contact data

-This part is to plot heatmaps and histograms with the distribution of the contact data.
+This part is to plot heatmaps and histograms of the contact data.

 To plot and save the heatmap and histogram use the function ```plot_chromosome_data```:
 ```Python